skimzor/MGB-DC/README.md

 I desoldered components of a revision LSEP01088A1 DC/DC board, sanded it down, and then re-traced the tracks in KiCad.

-# Ordering
+# Ordering and Assembly

 Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 0.8mm and in your favorite color.
 Then transfer the components from an original MGB DC/DC Board (verify the correct polarity of the diodes when transferring).

+Note: this PCB can only be used with components from a revision LSEP01088A1 MGB DC/DC Board.

 # Disclaimer

 Assembly of this PCB will require a donor MGB DC/DC and experience with desoldering and micro-soldering SMD components.
 I do not take responsibility or accept blame for any damage to your Game Boy Pocket or MGB DC/DC Board.

-Note: this PCB can only be used with components from a revision LSEP01088A1 MGB DC/DC Board.

 If you identify any issues or have fixes, please contact me on discord: skimzor #5078.